mrmorphic/goss/README.md

 ## Overview

-Goss is an experimental library to interface Go applications to SilverStripe databases.
+Goss is an experimental library to interface Go applications to SilverStripe applications.
 Key features are:

  *	An ORM that reads from SilverStripe databases directly (SS 3+)
  *	Base controller that provides common functions for construction of simple web sites.